SchleichJonas/JSR/README.md

                           and method coverage calculation
 ```

 A sample SFL call is provided below.
-The `sfl` commands generates two CSV files:
+The `sfl` commands generates 4 reports:
-* `outcomeMatrix.csv` containing information about the outcome (pass/fail) of each executed test case.
-* `coverageMatrix.csv` containing the coverage data of each test case:
-  * A row of a _passing_ test case shows the _line-covered_ lines of the test case
-  * A row of a _failing_ test case shows the _checked-covered_ lines of the test case
+* `Checked coverage report` using slicing for everything.
+* `JaCoCo coverage report` using no slicing at all.
+* `Line coverage report` using JaCoCo to create a standard report without slicing.
+* `Mixed coverage report` which uses a combination of checked and line coverage.
+Only failing test are being sliced.

+The current `sfl` command tests one variable in each junit test.

 ```shell
 java -jar JSR-CLI-1.0-SNAPSHOT.jar jsr sfl